vdbg/wyze-cli/README.md

 python3 app.py --action motion_alarm_off --log-level=INFO --exclude='Outside Shed,Outside Kitchen,Front Door Bell' || echo "failed $? operation(s)"
 ```

-Note: no error is raised when specifying as exclude or include filters cameras that don't exist.
+Note: filters are case sensitive, and no error is raised when specifying cameras that don't exist as exclude or include filters.

 Other examples